IvySMac/social-network-API/README.md

 WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list
 ```

+## Credits

+Boiler plate code provided by an activity in the KU Bootcamp course.
+This is done strictly for educational purposes.